 - Soil temperature in a shady lawn can vary compared to areas that receive full sunlight.

-You might want to consider these two factors when measuring the temperature in your lawn.
+You might want to consider these two factors when measuring the temperature of your lawn.

 2. Dogwoods and forsythia blooms